Mikael Agricola: Studies

 When Michael studied in Viborg (Viipuri) he assumed the surname Agricola ("farmer" gv. "agriculture"); surnames based on one's father's status and occupation were common for first-generation scholars at the time.
 It was probably in Viipuri where he first came in touch with the Reformation and Humanism.
 The Viipuri castle was ruled by a German count, Johann, who had served the king of Sweden, Gustav Vasa.
 The count was a supporter of the Reformation, and they already held Lutheran services.

 In 1528 Agricola followed his teacher to Turku (Åbo), then the center of the Finnish side of the Swedish realm and the capital of the bishopric.
 There Agricola became a scribe in bishop Martinus Skytte's office.
 While in Turku Agricola met Martin Luther's first Finnish student Petrus Särkilahti, who eagerly spread the idea of the Reformation.
 Särkilahti died in 1529, and it was up to Agricola to continue Särkilahti's work.
 Agricola was ordained for priesthood sometime in the early 1530s.

 In 1536 the bishop of Turku sent Agricola to study in Wittenberg in Germany.
-He concentrated on the lectures of Philipp Melanchthon, who was an expert in Greek, the original language of the New Testament.
+He concentrated on the lectures of Philipp Melanchthon, who was an expert in Greek.
 In Wittenberg Agricola studied under Luther.
 Agricola got recommendations to Swedish King Gustav Vasa from both of the reformers.
 He sent two letters to Gustav, asking for a confirmation for a stipend.
 When the confirmation came, Agricola bought books (for example, the complete works of Aristotle).
 In 1537 he started translating the New Testament into Finnish.